 - If You use Network Coverage, Your Provider will submit a claim to the Program Administrator. - If You use Non-Network Coverage, You must submit a claim.
-You may obtain a claim form by calling The Empire Plan and choosing the MHSU Program (see Contact Information, page 151).
-You may also download a claim form on NYSHIP Online (see Contact Information, page 153).
-From the NYSHIP Online homepage, select Forms, then MHSU Program.
+You may obtain a claim form by calling The Empire Plan and choosing the MHSU Program (see Contact Information, page 153).
+You may also download a claim form on the NYSHIP website (see Contact Information, page 153).
+From the NYSHIP homepage, select Forms, then scroll to the MHSU Program and choose the Mental Health and Substance Use Claim Form.
 If You use Non-Network Coverage, You must meet the Combined Annual Deductible before the claims are paid.